luyunghsiang/yhluweb/source/research.rst

   "teaching ability", "interpersonal skills", "reliability and sense of responsibility", "organization".
 If Dr. Lu does not know enough about you, he will answer "No information".

+- If you have never talked to Dr. Lu, he knows nothing about you and cannot write recommendation letters for you.

 Research